gobbios/NetFACS/README.md

 ############### 04/02/2020 v.0.0.0.995 Alex

 NetFACS has now been moved from 'netfacstestr' to a bespoke GitHub server that can be accessed and that we can work on from here.
 Tutorial should follow soon.

+############### 10/02/2020

+There are currently problems with extract.netfacs function, which is turned into S3method rather than a function by the documentation; the element.bayesian function, which has problems with the description vignette;
+ the arules.return function, which does not seem to recognise the confidence and support values from the function calls;
+neither of the last two happens when simply sourcing the two functions outside the package, so this must have something to the with how the documentation is created